tmobile/casquatch/README.md

 * Added SSL Support
 * Added CassandraDriver-EE as a simple wrapper to inject the licensed driver.
 * Additional Documentation and Tests
-* Updated to latested Cassandra Driver (3.6.0)
+* Updated to latest Cassandra Driver (3.6.0)
+* Added support for Solr Query By Object and by CQL.
+Requires DSE Search >= 6.0
-* Rewrote test suite to fully regression test multiple versions at once
+* Rewrote test suite to fully regression test multiple versions
 * Bugfix: Spring Config Server changes to run independently
 ### 1.2-RELEASE - Release 06/22/2018
 * Initial Open Source Release